calvinalkan/better-wordpress-hooks/README.md

 AcmeEvents::forgetOne( Event1::class, Listener1::class . '@foobar');
 `````

 **The combination of class and method has to be a match**.
 Only the class is not enough.
-However you can forget a
+However, you can forget a
-listner by only passing the classname if you registered the listener with the default ``handleEvent()`` method.
+listener by only passing the class name if you registered the listener with the default ``handleEvent()`` method.

 #### Deleting a listener for an event.